Kawaeee/medical_forms_ocr/README.md

 ## Limitations
  - Focus only Infliximab form
- - Require better quality of the form in order to improve OCR accuracy
+ - In order to improve OCR accuracy, it requires better quality of the form
- - Require locate each bbox manually
+ - Require to locate each bounding box manually